MarshalX/atproto/README.md

 Client().app.bsky.graph.get_follows(...)
 ```

-The endpoint of the path is always the method that you want to call.
+The endpoint of the path is always the method you want to call.
 The method presents a query or procedure in XRPC.
 You should not care about it much.
-The only thing you need to know is that the procedures required data objects.
+The only thing you need to know is that the procedures require data objects.
 Queries could be called with or without params.

 #### Records

 In some sub-namespaces, you can find records.
 Such record classes provide a syntax sugar not defined in the lexicon scheme.
-This sugar provides a more convenient way to work with repository operations.
-Such as creating a record, deleting a record, and so on.
+This sugar provides a more convenient way to work with repository operations, such as creating a record, deleting a record, and so on.

 Here are some available records of Bluesky records: